marcobergman/seatalk_convert/README.md

 Based on https://github.com/MatsA/seatalk1-to-NMEA0183

-Only two NMEA sentences are currently created: VHW and MTW.
+Only three NMEA sentences are currently created: VHW, MTW, and VLW.

 VHW sentences contain both Speed Through Water, coming from one instrument, and Compass Heading, coming from the other.
+VLW sentences contain trip log and total log.

 Water temperature MTW sentences are also created because I could, not because I really use it.